jackboberg/spife/docs/getting-started.md

 It ties all of this together with a promise-based [request-response cycle][request-lifecycle].

-This document will demonstrate all of the functionality of Knork while walking through the assembly of a simple Knork service.
+This document will demonstrate all of the functionality of Spife while walking through the assembly of a simple Spife service.
 Each section will include links to other useful documents, and will collect other relevant links at the end of the section.